 If you answered yes to a few or even one of these questions, the chances are the relationship is not going anywhere.
-It is in everyone’s interest to end things here.
-In relationships, we desire emotional safety, and a lack of it can deprive us of an emotional connection that is important to the longevity of the very relationship.
+It is in everyone’s interest to end things here and split up.
 To know how to best approach the topic and go through with a breakup, scroll down.

 How To Break Up With Someone Nicely

-Breaking up is never easy, but there are ways to learn how to break up with someone nicely without hurting them.
-This begins with using a soft start-up.
-Soft start-up begins with “I feel…” rather than “You make me feel…”
+Breaking up is never easy, but there are ways to learn how to sever ties with someone nicely without hurting them and move on.

 1. Be Honest